streme-fun/streme-contracts/README.md

 # Streme.fun

-A AI Agent token launcher that deploys native streaming tokens (powered by Superfluid) with built-in staking and liquidity provision.
+Streme.fun is AI Agent token launcher that deploys native streaming tokens (powered by Superfluid) with built-in staking and liquidity provision.

+## Code Repositories

+**This is only one of the code repos for this project!** Here are all the Streme repos:

+- `streme-contracts` (this repo) includes the contracts deployed as part of the Streme protocol
+- `streme-frontend` includes the frontend ocde for the streme.fun website and Farcaster frames. https://github.com/streme-fun/streme-frontend
+- `streme-server` includes server-based code powering the AI agent, token deployment, indexing, and a REST API https://github.com/streme-fun/streme-server

+Each of the above will be described in more detail below.

-## Contract Overview
+## Contracts Overview

 Streme has a modular contract structure with 4 modules in sequence: